 - State Farm: $148 monthly, $1,773 annually

-Few coverage options for home insurance coverage are state-specific, but some can be more important in some states than others.
+Few coverage options for home insurance coverage are state-specific, but some can be more important in certain states than others.
 Specifically, these coverage options deal with environmental threats that are present in the region of the home being insured.
-These are insurance options important in Georgia:
+These are insurance options often recommended in Georgia:

 - Liability protection: If someone gets hurt on your property, you are legally responsible.
-Liability protection is insurance that pays for the bills associated with someone getting hurt on your property.
+Liability protection is insurance that may pay for the bills associated with someone getting hurt on your property.